Finding legitimate coin buyers in East Brunswick NJ takes a little research. Most pawn shops buy coins at melt value and stop there.

 Three factors drive how much a coin is worth:

-Rarity — Key dates and low-mintage issues within a series carry collector premium above their metal content.
+Rarity: Key dates and low-mintage issues within a series carry collector premium above their metal content.
 A 1921 Morgan dollar in MS-65 is worth hundreds more than a common date in the same grade.
 Knowing the key dates within each series is part of what we do.

-Melt value — Coins that do not carry collector premium are still worth their silver or gold content.
+Melt value: Coins that do not carry collector premium are still worth their silver or gold content.
 A bag of 90% silver pre-1964 US coins is bought at the current silver melt price.
 This is the floor value for any silver or gold coin regardless of condition.

 Process at the East Brunswick store

-Bring the coins to 111 Main St Suite 9.
-We do not require you to sort them first, though it helps if you know what you have.
 We go through the collection at the counter, identify anything with collector value, weigh the silver and gold content for melt calculation, and present a complete offer on the lot.
 The whole process usually takes 20 to 40 minutes depending on collection size.

 If you have a large or particularly valuable collection, call (732) 898-6565 first.
 We can schedule a longer visit and make sure we have adequate time to evaluate everything properly.